 - bird navigation and quantum mechanics

-- birds that fly high, birds the dive deep, birds that hardly ever stop flying, birds that can’t fly at all
+- birds that fly high, birds that dive deep, birds that hardly ever stop flying, birds that can’t fly at all

 - the “essence” of a bird